-"So, Afton," Nick injected after a short pause from the earlier conversation.
-"How is school going?
+"So, Afton," Nick injected after a short pause from the earlier conversation, "how is school going?
 Still getting good grades?"

 I nodded dubiously.
 "You just said it mother."
-With my fork, I played with a stray noodle, watching as it sprung across my plate like a grasshopper.
+With my fork, I played with a stray noodle, watching as it sprang across my plate like a grasshopper.
 "Fantastic…"

 "Still planning on becoming a doctor?"
 Nick asked interestedly.

 I remained impassive, more amused than angry.
 My parents knew nothing about me despite my endless attempts of explaining myself.
 They didn't know I would rather run far away than sit here.
 They didn't realize I would rather be a poor and starving artist than a doctor.
 And they certainly didn't know I got a 'C' on my advanced calculus exam.